Professional Service

 +

-About 15–20% of assemblies fail their annual test.
-If your device fails, we can repair or replace it on the spot in most cases.
+About 15 to 20% of assemblies fail their annual test.
+If your device fails, we provide upfront pricing and schedule an immediate repair visit.
 Common failure causes include worn seals, debris in the check valves, or a damaged relief valve.
-We provide upfront repair pricing before doing any work.
+No repair work begins until you approve the price.

 Do I need backflow testing if I have an irrigation system?